FAQs about Lube

 Are there any natural lubricants available?
 I am really sensitive to artificial ingredients.

 Yes, there are lots of great lubes available that are made natural ingredients.
 Check out the ingredient listings on the product label.
 In our frisky business store, we carry several types of lube that use only natural ingredients including some that are gluten free and vegan.
+We carry several brands including Sutil, SLiquid, and Hathor that have natural versions.

 What about coconut oil as a lube?